Do I need to clean my chimney if I don’t use my fireplace?

 2. Weird Noises Coming from Your Chimney or Fireplace

-If you hear strange noises from your chimney, it could signify that it needs to be cleaned.
-These noises are usually from animals nesting in your chimney or debris lodged in the flue.
+If you hear strange noises from your chimney, these sounds are usually from animals nesting there, such as birds or squirrels.

 3. Sparks Flying Out of The Chimney